 Artichokes have the starring role in this pizza, which also features a creamy herb and garlic Boursin cheese sauce, tangy sun dried tomatoes, and fresh mozzarella.
-This is truly the best artichoke pizza.
+This is truly the best artichoke and sun dried tomato pizza.

 *This post probably contains affiliate links.
 Please see my full disclosure policy for details.